JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lab.md

       - uses: julia-actions/julia-buildpkg@v1
       - uses: julia-actions/julia-runtest@v1
 ```
-Pushing this file to your repository should result in github automatically running
+Pushing this file to your repository should result in Github automatically running
 your julia tests.

 You can add a status badge to your README by copying the status badge string
-from the github actions tab.
+from the Github Actions tab.
 ```@raw html
 </div></div>
 ```